studiochampgauche/wordpress-boilerplate/README.md

 ## Champ Gauche Helper Plugin

-We have built this plugin around ACF Pro for fix basic things.
+We have built this plugin around ACF Pro for fix basic things needed in each project.
 Manage quickly:

 - SEO
 - SVG Acceptance